-Spider-Man: Far From Home and all the images you see in this review are owned by Sony Pictures Releasing
+Spider-Man: No Way Home and all the images you see in this review are owned by Sony Pictures Releasing

 Directed by Jon Watts